Parsifal-M/Parsifal-M/README.md

 # Hello, there!
 I'm Peter. <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-- 👀 I’m interested in DevOps, Automation, and general engineering!
+- 👀 I’m interested in DevOps, Automation, and general software engineering!
-- 🌱 I’m currently learning Kotlin and Python.
+- 🐍 I love Python, but I also like to play around with other OOP languages.
 - 🐧 I love Linux, I use Fedora on a daily basis, but also work with RHEL.
 - 🌝 I actually like PowerShell.
 - 💞️ I'd love to help you out on your open source projects!